GABRIELS562/Architecture-/README.md

 ---

-*Production-grade infrastructure with comprehensive monitoring and forensic-level compliance tracking*
+*Production-grade infrastructure with comprehensive monitoring through 18 Grafana dashboards tracking every aspect of the system*